 HIPAA protects against someone obtaining a person’s PHI without their consent, but people can voluntarily share their medical information.
 So it’s up to each patient to determine whether or not they’ll disclose information to businesses outside of the medical industry.

-HIPAA-compliant solutions for vaccine management
+HIPAA-friendly solutions for vaccine management

 The increased sense of urgency created by the vaccination process may cause people to overlook certain aspects of HIPAA, but everyone is still required to comply with HIPAA rules to protect patient information.

-Jotform provides a variety of HIPAA-compliant tools that help medical providers and pharmacies administer the vaccine.
+Jotform provides a variety of HIPAA-friendly tools that help medical providers and pharmacies administer the vaccine.
 Whether you need to collect information from patients or set up and manage their appointments, there’s a form template to fit your needs.

 Here’s an overview of some of the forms you can use to manage vaccine administration and patient privacy: